App panels and modals

 By default, the app name is displayed on the panel header.

 The panel code can include logic to carry out further actions in the context of the app.
-For example, The panel iframe can feature:
+For example, the panel iframe can feature:

 • A catalog of draggable items that users can drag and drop to the board.